sgehrman/pubspec_updater/README.md

 $ dart install.dart
 ```

-This will move a tool called pubspec_updater in to /home/user/bin.
+This will copy a tool called pubspec_updater in to /home/user/bin.
 Make sure you have a bin dir in home and it's added to your \$PATH.

 Only tested on Linux, but should work on macOS.